kube-logging/logging-operator/e2e/README.md

 afterwards.
 Suites do not share a cluster, so they can run concurrently and a failure in one leaves the others alone.

-`common/` and `internal/` are helpers rather than suites, and the Makefile filters them out of the selection.
+`internal/` is the harness rather than a suite, and the Makefile filters it out of the selection.

 ## Running them